 Program of Study

-A series of courses to help educators gain licensure as school library media specialists.
-The content of the coursework addresses the essential competencies required by the State of Vermont.
-Upon completion of the series, qualified individuals may request transcript analysis by the State Department of Education.
-Currently, licensure is not automatic.
+This series of courses (online and on campus) allows you to gain licensure as school library media specialist.
+Content of the coursework addresses the essential competencies required by the State of Vermont.
+Upon completion of the series, qualified individuals may request a transcript review by the Vermont Agency of Education.

 While the sequence originated with practicing educators in mind, it is by no means aimed exclusively at teachers.
-For most educators who are already certified, the basic courses in the series will provide competencies leading to licensure.
-For those who are not currently certified educators, additional competencies will be required, which may be obtained through related coursework.
-A conversation with Judy Kaplan, the coordinator of the sequence, will help determine the extent of those requirements for each individual.
 For those who need to gain particular competencies, individual courses may be taken.
 For licensed school library media specialists, courses in the sequence may serve as an important resource for professional development or recertification credits.

 Program of Study